ovh/docs/pages/platform/databases/cassandra_01_capabilities/guide.en-sg.md

 #### Flexible storage

-You can increased the storage of your cluster up to the maximum allowed for a given reference.
+you can increase the storage of your cluster up to the maximum allowed for a given reference.
 Please refer to the [Resize your cluster storage guide](https://docs.ovh.com/sg/en/publiccloud/databases/resize-cluster-storage/) for more information.

 #### Node template upgrade